 Quick Setup of Redis Enterprise Software (RS)

+In this quick setup guide, we take you through the steps to install RS on a Linux host to test its capabilities.
 The steps to set up a Redis Enterprise Software (RS) cluster with a single node are super simple and go as follows:

 - Step 1: Install Redis Enterprise Software

-- Step 2: Setup a Redis Enterprise Software cluster
+- Step 2: Set up a Redis Enterprise Software cluster

 - Step 3: Create a new Redis database

 - Step 4: Connect to your Redis database

 This quick start is designed for local testing.
 To connect to the RS cluster remotely, make sure that the necessary network ports are open to network traffic.

 You can also get started with RS with:

 - RS in a Docker container for development or testing purposes